{{flagHref}}

 Common Uses

-Darmstadtium is a synthetic, superheavy element with atomic number 110.
-It is produced under controlled laboratory conditions.
+Darmstadtium is a synthetic, superheavy element with an atomic number of 110 that is produced under laboratory conditions.
+It is mainly applied to scientific research in nuclear physics.

-Why is Darmstadtium not employed in everyday applications?
+Why is darmstadtium not used in everyday applications?

 About the author